Home » Healthy Nutrition » Healthy Diets

 World Health Organization Changes Salt/Potassium Guidelines and Effect on Your Health

 The World Health Organization (WHO) made some major and long overdue changes in their recommended suggestions for daily intake of salt and potassium.
-The changes were based on scientific results that showed people who have reduced salt and potassium intake are also at lower risk for stroke and heart disease.
+The changes were based on scientific results that showed people who have reduced salt and potassium intake are also at lower for stroke and heart disease.

 potassium